Submitting Specimens for Legionella Testing

 Key points

-• ÐÇ¿ÕÓéÀÖ¹ÙÍø primarily performs culture and real-time polymerase chain reaction to identify Legionella.
+• ÐÇ¿ÕÓéÀÖ¹ÙÍø performs diagnostic testing using real-time polymerase chain reaction to detect Legionella.

-• ÐÇ¿ÕÓéÀÖ¹ÙÍø doesn't use direct fluorescent antibody stain or serological testing as routine diagnostic methods.
+• ÐÇ¿ÕÓéÀÖ¹ÙÍø doesn't perform urinary antigen testing, direct fluorescent antibody stain, or serological testing.

 • ÐÇ¿ÕÓéÀÖ¹ÙÍø only accepts specimens from state public health laboratories and other federal agencies.